lyonva/SimplyClip/README.md

 -   button to disable the extension temporarily
 -   clipping an Image

-### Fixing issues that were in the previous version:
+### Fixing issues that were in the previous version
 -   recognizing Hyperlink copying
 -   fixing multiple bugs
 -   there was basically no documentation in the code at all, now all of the code is documented.